 Goose Bay Prince William Sound, Alaska

+This Cabin is not accessible via the road system.
 Boat access: Goose Bay is approximately 25 miles southeast of Whittier in Prince William Sound.
-The Cabin is located on Chugach National Forest lands within the Nellie Juan - College Fiord Wilderness Study Area.
 From Whittier Harbor, head east out of Passage Canal and across Port Wells.
 Head south into Culross Passage.
 Goose Bay is at the head of a narrow passage on the east side of Culross Passage directly across from Long Bay.
 The cabin is located near a small waterfall on the east side of the bay.
+Boats are not provided by the Forest Service.

 Parts of Goose Bay can be more challenging to navigate in low tide, especially the area in front of the cabin, which may get too shallow.
 High slack tide is ideal for boating.
 Be sure to check local tide reports prior to your arrival.